 Physical Education makes an important contribution to the education and physical development of our students, building on previous learning at Key Stage 2.

-In P.E. we aim to provide all students with a broad and balanced education, with a focus on enjoyment and progression, and developing each pupil’s physical skills and interests in our extensive range of activities.
+In PE we aim to challenge all students with a broad and balanced education, with a focus on enjoyment and progression, and developing each pupil’s physical skills and interests in our extensive range of activities.
 Pupils are expected be challenged and required to think hard in each lesson.
 In addition, there are strong links with the work done by pupils towards the PIXL Edge awards from apprentice through to graduate with skills including leadership, organisation, resilience, initiative and communication.

 We look to ensure that pupils are physically active for sustained periods of the lesson and how important it is to lead a healthy active life.
-Our P.E. specialists and professional coaches provide high quality teaching and coaching, bringing with them wide experience of playing and coaching at a top level.
+Our P.E. specialists and professional coaches provide high quality teaching and coaching, bringing with them a wide experience of playing and coaching at a top level.

 - Develop their ability to perform skills and actions with increasing control, fluency and originality;

 - Learn how to select and apply skills, tactics and compositional ideas with knowledge and understanding in different activities;